oracle/graal/tools/README.md

 ## License

-The Tools are is licensed under the [GPL 2 with Classpath exception](LICENSE.GPL.md).
+The Tools are is licensed under the GPL 2 with Classpath Exception.